 Education/ Licensure/ Experience

-- Holds a current Substance Abuse Counselling Credential (SAC-It, SAC, CSAC) in addition to a professional mental health license in the state of Wisconsin.
-(LPC, LMFT, ICSW ect.)
+- Holds a current Substance Abuse Counselling Credential (SAC-It, SAC, CSAC)

 - Working knowledge and understanding of addiction treatment including Narcotic Maintenance Treatment and behavioral healthcare.